rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > - It'll help with prioritization around whether to make something go faster by throwing more CPUs at it or by optimizing on the same number of CPUs.
 > - It'll help avoid assumptions that rust developers might otherwise make about how universal the caliber of hardware they have is.

-### Which operating systems do you develop Rust software for?
+### Which operating systems or runtimes do you develop Rust software for?

-Note: this is specifically about which systems you **target** not which system you use for development.
+Note: this is specifically about which operating system or runtime you **target** not which system you use for development nor which specific architectures (e.g., x86 vs ARM) you target.

 Select all that apply: